Native American recognition in the United States: Recognition of individuals

 The United States Census allows citizens to check any ethnicity without requirements of validation.
-Thus, the census allows individuals to self-identify as Indian, merely by checking the racial category, "Native American/Alaska Native".
+The census allows individuals to self-identify as Indian, merely by checking the racial category, "Native American/Alaska Native".
 In 1990, about 1.8 million people self-identified in the census as American Indian.
-About 60 percent of those, or 1.14 million people, are enrolled in federally recognized tribes.
+But only about 60 percent of those, or 1.14 million people, were enrolled in federally recognized tribes.